Greta: Grown-ups mock children because world view threatened

 “He (Trudeau) is of course obviously not doing enough, but this is just a huge problem, this is a system that is wrong,” she said.
 “My message to all the politicians is the same: Just listen and act on the science.”

-“I am very excited to be here and it is going to be very much fun today to once again stand together, people from all around the world for one common cause.
-That is very empowering,” she said.

 Giada Zampano reported from Rome.
-Rob Gillies in Toronto, Nick Perry in Wellington, New Zealand; Mike Corder in The Hague, Netherlands; and Ciaran Giles in Madrid contributed to this report.
+Rob Gillies in Toronto, Nick Perry in Wellington, New Zealand; Mike Corder in The Hague, Netherlands; Debora Rey in Buenos Aires, Argentina; Eva Vergara in Santiago, Chile; and Ciaran Giles in Madrid contributed to this report.